missionpinball/mpf-docs/tutorial/18_shots.rst

        show_tokens:
          light: l_light_quick_freeze # pick a light that's valid in your machine

-In either case, be sure to pick an LED or light name that is a valid light in your machine.
+Be sure to pick an LED or light name that is a valid light in your machine.

 For now don't worry about what "show_tokens" is or what's happening.
 (We'll get to that.)